sravankaruturi/sravankaruturi/README.md

 My Name is <b>Sravan Karuturi</b>

-I'm a Senior Systems Engineer working for Osmo/Byjus.

-My work primarily consists of maintaining a systems layer on top of the Unity Game Engine and writing new modules for that layer.
+I work at StriVR as a Software Engineer.

+My recent projects here include upgrading Unity for our project and working to make a Vision Pro application.

-You can find more about it here: http://sravankaruturi.github.io/
+You can find more about my past work here: http://sravankaruturi.github.io/

 My personal projects are primarily in C++/C#/Java working on Game Engines and Graphics.
 You can take a look at some of them in the pinned repos. ( Banana engine )

+I recently started a Swift project, a To Do and productivity app called Cortex.

 I'm also learned React/NextJs ( and React Native ) and my first major project is my portfolio found at ( www.sravan.gg ) and the source code for that is the react-portfolio repo.